-Here’s a few side dishes that are packed with prebiotics:
+Here are a few side dishes that are packed with prebiotics:

-- Mincemeat is a fruit-filled holiday staple that most often eaten as a tart filling.
+- Mincemeat is a fruit-filled holiday staple that is most often eaten as a tart filling.
 However, I enjoy mincemeat as a delicious accompaniment to a cheese board or as a filling for a shortbread thumbprint cookie.

-- Chocolate avocado mousse is a date sweetened indulgence.
+- Chocolate avocado mousse is a date-sweetened indulgence.

 - This cream cheese rugelach has a delicious apple, raisin, and walnut filling.